Times Square show will go on despite virus surge, mayor says

 De Blasio said the answer is to “double down on vaccinations” and noted that 91% of New York City adults have received at least one COVID-19 vaccine dose.

 The city’s next mayor, Eric Adams, will take the oath of office in Times Square early Saturday.
-Adams, a Democrat like de Blasio, planned a news conference later Thursday to outline his pandemic plan.
+Adams, a Democrat like de Blasio, said at a news conference Thursday that his team is working with de Blasio’s and he plans to keep much of the outgoing mayor’s plans in place.

+“January 1 is a new beginning of my administration but it’s a new beginning of our resiliency,” Adams said.

+Among the policies Adams plans to keep in place is a vaccine mandate for private sector employees that is the most sweeping of any state or major city.
+Adams said he, like de Blasio, would impose fines on businesses that do not comply but would try to use the fines as a last resort.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.